BitsByKailash/MedicalPlatform/README.md

 - 🤖 AI-generated initial response to user queries.
 - 👨‍⚕️ Doctors can view pending queries and verify or update AI responses.
 - 👥 Patients can book appointments with doctors.
-- 🔄 Refresh-based updates for responses and statuses.
+- 🔄 Refresh-based updates for responses and statuses.(yet to implement)

 ---